sepiariver/binliner-php/README.md

 Binliner is like a factory for [state machines](https://en.wikipedia.org/wiki/Finite-state_machine).
 Given the parameter `$config['size']`, an instance is endowed with a finite number of possible states, which may be configured as valid, to the exclusion of all other states, using the `$config['validation']` parameter.

 The `isValid()` method returns a boolean: whether the current state is one of those configured as valid, like an [Acceptor](https://en.wikipedia.org/wiki/Finite-state_machine#Acceptors).
-The instance can be coerced into a `string` or `number` returning the respective representation of the state, like a [Classifier](https://en.wikipedia.org/wiki/Finite-state_machine#Classifiers).
+The instance can be coerced into a `string` or converted to a `number`, in both cases returning the respective representation of the state, like a [Classifier](https://en.wikipedia.org/wiki/Finite-state_machine#Classifiers).
 This output can be mapped to another set of values that serve a particular business case—the implementation on the whole then acting like a [Moore machine](https://en.wikipedia.org/wiki/Moore_machine).

 By passing a function to `$config['validation']`, Binliner's deterministic behaviour can be side-stepped, introducing side-effects or any other custom validation logic required.
 At that point, Binliner's utility might be brought into question, although it does seem to help elucidate complex conditional logic.